 The Story Behind Brain Stories

 Frank and Janet met at a training to lead family education classes for the National Alliance on Mental Illness (NAMI).
-They taught that class together and began hearing one riveting account after another of real, funny, deeply moving stories about people who live with mental illness and those who support them.
-But no one was telling them.
+They taught that class together and began hearing one riveting account after another of real, sometimes funny, always deeply moving stories about people who live with mental illness and those who support them.
+But almost no one was telling them outside of closed doors.

 Janet and Frank decided to produce a podcast series and that’s how Brain Stories was born.
 By now, they have heard countless tales of wonder, generosity and ingeniousness.
 But also about the walls of fear, alienation, and discrimination that those with mental health conditions face daily.
 They are committed to dismantling those walls in the only way that will keep them from being rebuilt: by creating awareness and caring in the mainstream culture.